 Q: What safety criteria should design and construction teams consider when planning a project for an active school or university campus?

 Ciaramitaro: First and foremost, it is important to understand what will be beyond the construction fence.
-Many builders know how to manage what happens within the limits of construction, but it is attention to all details around the project that really ensures safety on active campuses.
+Many builders know how to manage what happens within the limits of construction and how to source their materials from a Construction Supply Store, but it is attention to all details around the project that really ensures safety on active campuses.
+This is why it is often important to get something like this commercial construction management team to help you keep track of things and make sure that everything runs smoothly.
 This starts with understanding adjacencies to the construction site, whether they be interior spaces such as classrooms, hallways, libraries, etc., or adjacent structures or buildings.
 Getting to know the typical circulation patterns in and around those spaces and examining daily vehicular traffic flow is an important factor in the overall construction process.
 Having this information allows the builder to set up a site in a way that causes the least disruption to the school community and allows people to move around the construction site safely.

 Q: Can you describe a typical logistics and phasing plan for construction on an active school or university campus?